There are plenty of online photography classes. And taking one for beginners is one of the best ways to skyrocket your photography skills in no time.

 However, there’s not a lot more coverage here.
 There are no chapters about using other gear, basic compositional techniques, or popular genres of photography.

-Yet, it comes at a price of $99, for which you can buy more serious and complete video-format courses, such as Digital Camera Mastery or Photography 101.
+For the price of this, you can buy more serious and complete video-format courses, such as Digital Camera Mastery or Photography 101.

 Photo Shortcuts is a video course for beginners with some basic knowledge.
 It aims to provide guidance in a handful of specific photography scenarios.